 Frequently Asked Questions:

-Confluence Health’s Compassionate Care Program provides financial assistance for medical services to uninsured and underinsured patients who meet the eligibility requirements.
+Confluence Health’s Charity Care Program provides financial assistance for medical services to uninsured and underinsured patients who meet the eligibility requirements.

-Who can apply for the Compassionate Care Program?
+Who can apply for the Charity Care Program?

-Patients residing in the Confluence Health service area (Chelan, Douglas, Grant, Okanogan counties and the city of Othello) who feel that they may be eligible may apply for the Compassionate Care Program.
+Patients residing in the Confluence Health service area (Chelan, Douglas, Grant, Okanogan counties and the city of Othello) who feel that they may be eligible may apply for the Charity Care Program.

-How do I apply for the Compassionate Care Program?
+How do I apply for the Charity Care Program?

-What are the qualifications for the Compassionate Care Program?
+What are the qualifications for the Charity Care Program?